YOU HAVE ALL THINGS IN CHRIST (Part 1)

 4 by which he has granted to us his precious and very great promises, that through these you may escape from the corruption that is in the world because of passion, and become partakers of the divine nature.
 (RSV).

-This scripture also buttresses the truth that God has given or granted to the New Covenant believers all the things they would need in life.
+This scripture also buttresses the truth that God has given or granted to the New Covenant believers everything necessary for living a godly life.

 4 But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law,